-- Remove and discard the "Configure Before Use" labels. - Connect two NV-EC1701 transceivers using a coax jumper. - Connect a 56V power supply to transceiver #1; Apply power. - Verify that the blue POWER LED on each transceiver illuminates. - .
+- · Remove and discard the "Configure Before Use" labels. - Connect two NV-EC1701U transceivers using hook-up wire.
+Observe polarity.
+Units will not power up if the polarity is reversed. - Connect a 56VDC power supply to transceiver #1; Apply power. - · Verify that the blue POWER LED on each transceiver illuminates. - .
 After 20 seconds, verify that the green BNC LED on each transceiver is off.
 If a BNC LED is on, the transceiver has been previously joined.
 Perform the un-joining process below before proceeding.